samkaturde/Microtiter-Plate-Data-Visualization/README.md

 # Microtiter Plate Data Visualization
-## Dependancy : You should have docker install on your machine and should be running state
+## Dependancy : You should have docker install on your machine and should be in running state
 ## Note : I have added one test.csv file in public folder for your reference, you can use it or you can upload another .csv file as well.
 ## Available Scripts